Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 The space to share any resources I have used to help me build this project.

+1. [jService](https://github.com/sottenad/jService) The api I used to get my questions.

+1. [String-Similarity](https://github.com/aceakash/string-similarity#readme) The api I used to check user answers against the correct answers.

+1. [Fetch](https://developers.google.com/web/updates/2015/03/introduction-to-fetch) To access the jService api.

+1. [Button](https://www.w3schools.com/csS/css3_buttons.asp) To get the button press effect.

 1. [Pixabay](https://pixabay.com/) Used for quiz host images.

-1. [Shutterstock](https://www.shutterstock.com/home) Space Vessel Interior (Background)
+1. [Shutterstock](https://www.shutterstock.com/home) Space Vessel Interior (Background).

+1. [Ben Chao](https://codepen.io/anshing97/pen/qFDBK) Used speech bubble left.

-1. [Bootstrap4.5.2](https://getbootstrap.com/): Bootstrap Library used throughout the project.
+1. [Bootstrap4.5.2](https://getbootstrap.com/): Bootstrap Library used for some basic styling.

 1. [Multi Media Mockup](https://techsini.com/multi-mockup/): For the README.

 ### Acknowledgements

 - My Mentor for the helpful feedback.
-- Tutor support at Code Institute for their support.
+- Scott & Alan from tutor support at Code Institute.